-American Studies 201, 301, 302, 451 or 452; English 113, 114; History 107, 108, or two advanced courses in American History; Political Science 201.
+American Studies 201, 301, 302, 451 or 452; English 113, 114; History 107, 108, or two advanced courses in American history; Political Science 201.
 In addition to these requirements, students must complete the courses listed under the areas of specialization in the Guidance Bulletin.
 Areas of Concentration for American Studies:

 Literature, Teacher Certification Secondary (5-12) English (Literature emphasis), History, Sociology, Social Sciences.
 201 Issues in American Studies 3 credits An introduction to the interdisciplinary study of American culture through the reading and discussion of selected significant primary works.
 Alternates with American Studies 301 and 302.
-Offered in 1986-87.
+Offered in 1988-89.
 301 (Seminar in American Studies) 3 credits A survey of American culture with particular emphasis on the relationships among social conditions, intellectual history, and literature.
-In 1987-88, the topic is the American Character: Images and Myths.
+In 1989-90, the topic is the American Character: Images and Myths.
 Alternates with American Studies 201.
-Offered in 1987-88.
+Offered in 1989-90.
 302 (Seminar in American Studies) 3 credits An interdisciplinary study of a specific problem, period, or issue in American culture, past or present.
-In 1987-88, the topic is 1930's: The Angry Decade.
+In 1989-90, the topic is the Turbulent 1890s.
 Alternates with American Studies 201.
-Offered in 1985-86.
+Offered in 1989-90.
 451; 452 Special Studies in American Studies 0 to 3 credits Students majoring in American Studies must complete at least three semester hours of work in these courses.
-Art (03) Professor Palijczuk, and Associate Professor Badiee (Department Head) Areas of particular teaching interest: Professor Palijczuk: Introduction to Art, Life Drawing, Painting, Sculpture and Printmaking; Professor Badiee: Art History with emphasis on both Western and non-Western traditions.
-Students majoring in art may plan their programs for graduate study in applied or commercial art, public school teaching, the history of art, or museum studies.
-Many students add art to their course of study for personal enrichment and a desire for creative satisfaction in leisure time.
-There are five basic approaches to the art major: commercial art, history of art, pre-museum studies, studio art, and the combined studio art and history of art.
+Art (03) Professor Palijczuk, Associate Professor Badiee (Department Chair), Assistant Professor Bloom, Lecturers Hankins and Van Hart.
+Areas of particular teaching interest: Professor Palijczuk: Introduction to Art, Watercolor, Life Drawing, Painting, Sculpture and Printmaking; Professor Badiee: Art History with emphasis on both Western and non-Western traditions; Professor Bloom: Drawing, Design, Photography, Graphic Design and Computer Graphics.
+Students majoring in art may plan their programs for graduate study in applied art or graphic design, public school teaching, the history of art, or museum studies.
+Many students add art to their course of study for personal enrichment and a desire for creative satisfaction.
+There are five basic approaches to the art major: graphic design, history of art, pre-museum studies, studio art, and combined studio art and history of art.
 See Guidance Bulletin for details.
 The following combined studio art and history of art program illustrates one of these approaches.
-Combined Studio Art and Art History:

-Art 101, 113, 114, 117, 240, and twenty-one additional hours of applied art and/or art history.
+Combined Studio Art and Art History Major: Required Courses: Art 101, 113, 114, 117, 240, and twenty-one additional hours of applied art and/or art history.
 Desirable electives: